Employee Onboarding/Offboarding Master Glossary

 Employee onboarding is the process of integrating new hires into an organization by familiarizing them with the company's business practices, their specific role, and setting up their system access to ensure their ability to perform their duties.
 It includes administrative tasks like completing paperwork, but also encompasses strategic activities such as training, introductions, and setting expectations to help new employees become productive and engaged members of the team.
 An effective onboarding process is comprehensive, can last from a few days to weeks, or even months in the case of probationary periods.
 A successful onboarding sets the foundation for long-term employee success and retention.

 Part-Time Faculty are instructors hired on a contract basis, typically quarter-by-quarter, to teach and evaluate students for a percentage of a full-time workload.
 They may also be called "adjunct" or "associate" faculty and are essential for providing a wide range of course offerings.
-While their specific terms, duties, and pay are unique to each college and outlined in those college's local Collective Bargaining Agreements, their roles are crucial to the system's mission and are supported by best practices adopted by the State Board for Community and Technical Colleges (SBCTC)
+While their specific terms, duties, and pay are unique to each college and outlined in those college's local Collective Bargaining Agreements, their roles are crucial to the system's mission and are supported by best practices adopted by the State Board for Community and Technical Colleges (SBCTC).

 The Payroll Administrator in ctcLink uses the system to manage payroll processing, including setting up payroll calendars, running payrolls, and handling taxes and benefits.
+For the purposes of Segregation of Duties this individual must not also fulfill the role of HR Administrator.

 In ctcLink, a "Person of Interest" (POI) is a non-payroll relationship used for tracking individuals who are not employees but have a relationship with the "company" (college).
 Examples include pre-employment candidates, contractors, external instructors, or consultants.
 POI records are effective-dated and enable colleges to establish instructors in Campus Solutions who are not direct employees of the college.